rapid7/insightconnect-plugins/carbon_black_response/help.md

 # Version History

+* 3.1.9 - Pin to latest version of cbapi to fix broken isolate() function
 * 3.1.8 - New spec and help.md format for the Extension Library
 * 3.1.7 - Fix issue where Delete Watchlist action would not run successfully
 * 3.1.6 - Fix issue where output from the New Alert trigger did not match the output schema